IBW2020: What Does Babywearing Mean To Me?

 Now we have a Wompat carrier it is hands down one of the best purchases we have made

-Baby wearing was actually my husband’s suggestion, living rural, a pram just wasn’t practical for out and about and a carrier just made a lot more sense.
+Baby wearing was actually my husband’s suggestion, living rural, a pram just wasn’t practical for out and about.
+A carrier just made a lot more sense.

 We chose, with the help of the Babipur Hangout, a structured Tula carrier and it was so easy to use and we could wear it with a few simple adjustments.